 One Kenmore Square Before vs After

-A new, 29-story, approximately 391-room hotel surrounded by an approximately half-acre public plaza will be introduced to Kenmore Square.
-With the demolition of the existing building, the new hotel is proposed to the site shifting east, amid the new public plaza.
-The shift allows for the construction of a new public street to connect Commonwealth Avenue and Beacon Street, in between the new plaza and the former building site.
+A 29-story, approximately 391-room hotel surrounded by an approximately half-acre public plaza will be introduced to Kenmore Square.
+With the demolition of the existing building, the new hotel is proposed to shift east amid the new public plaza.
+The shift allows for the construction of a new public street to connect Commonwealth Avenue and Beacon Street.

 Project Information with Reference to Boston Planning and Development Agency